saascustomdomains/ruby-on-rails-custom-domains-app/README.md

 # Custom Domains — Ruby on Rails

-This is a dummy application to demonstrate how to add custom domains to your Ruby on Rails application.
+This is an example application to demonstrate how to add custom domains to your Ruby on Rails application using [SaasCustomDomains.com](https://saascustomdomains.com).

 It's a status page application that shows the current status of your customers' applications and their services.